Zeph-T/recipe-django/Readme.md

 # Recipe API Documentation

-This is a Django REST API project that allows users to interact with recipes and manage their profiles.
+This Django REST API project allows users to interact with recipes and manage their profiles.
 The project includes user authentication, user profile management, recipe creation, and bookmark functionality.
-The coverage report is generated and saved it in coverage.txt file in the root level
+The coverage report is generated and saved in the `coverage.txt` file at the root level

 ## Installation